petercrippsIBM/art-ledger/README.md

 ```
 You will be prompted with a series of questions which you should answer as follows (substituting your information as needed):
 ```
-?
-'Allo Pete!
-What would you like to do?
-Hyperledger Composer Make sure you are in the directory you want to scaffold into.
-This generator can also be run with: yo hyperledger-composer Welcome to the Hyperledger Composer project generator ?
-Please select the type of project: Angular
-You can run this generator using: 'yo hyperledger-composer:angular' Welcome to the Hyperledger Composer Angular project generator ?
+Welcome to the Hyperledger Composer Angular project generator ?
 Do you want to connect to a running Business Network?
 Yes ?
 Project name: art-ledger-app